Security tokens

 numerous benefits

-With tokenization, many of the traditionally laborious and manual processes involved in bringing securities to public and private markets may be transferred to the blockchain and automated.
+With asset tokenization, many of the traditionally laborious and manual processes involved in bringing securities to public and private markets may be transferred to the blockchain and automated.
 This benefits issuers and investors in a wide variety of ways.

 Efficiency